What kind of student is a good match for NSLI-Y?

 - Students will be provided with their own bed, but not necessarily their own bedroom.

-- Students may or may not have host siblings.
+- Students may or may not have host siblings; host families may consist of an adult couple or a single adult.

 - If students have host siblings, they may or may not be the same gender or of a similar age.